-Construction Site Security Systems That Actually Stop Theft
+Construction Site Security That Stops Theft in Progress, Not After

-Consider this scenario: you installed cameras three weeks ago.
-Last night, someone stole $15,000 in copper wire while your footage just sat there recording.
+You installed cameras three weeks ago.
+Last night, someone stole $15,000 in copper wire while your footage sat there recording every second of it.
+Cameras are witnesses, not prevention tools.

 Why Construction Site Security Cameras Fail to Stop Theft